-The Dutch pavilion is designed as a biotope, a circular climate system that brings together Dutch innovative solutions to unite water, energy and food.
+The Netherlands pavilion is designed as a biotope, a circular climate system that brings together Dutch innovative solutions to unite water, energy and food.
 At our pavilion, designed by V8 Architects, visitors can experience how a combination of unique innovations allows us to grow food, harvest water and generate electricity, even in Dubai’s harsh climate.

 Inside the pavilion you will find its centrepiece: a giant green cone covered in edible plants, irrigated with the harvested water.
 On the inside, this food cone has the perfect conditions for growing oyster mushrooms: cold, dark and humid.
 Its design keeps the pavilion cool.
 The humidified air, rich in CO2, also provides the perfect climate to grow the edible plants on the outside of the cone.